gauravshegokar93/Blood-Donation-/README.md

 *   **UI Components**: [ShadCN UI](https://ui.shadcn.com/) - A collection of accessible and reusable components.
 *   **Styling**: [Tailwind CSS](https://tailwindcss.com/) for utility-first styling.
 *   **Charting**: [Chart.js](https://www.chartjs.org/) with `react-chartjs-2` for data visualization.
-*   **State Management**: React Hooks (`useState`, `useEffect`, `useCallback`) and `sessionStorage` for persisting session-specific data.
+*   **State Management**: React Hooks (`useState`, `useEffect`, `useCallback`) for managing component state.
+API calls using `fetch` for data retrieval and mutations.

 ### 2.2 Backend & Data Layer

-*   **Primary Data Store (Current)**: The application currently uses the browser's `sessionStorage` to simulate a multi-location database.
-All data (registrations, blood banks) is scoped to the location selected during login and is cleared when the session ends.
-This allows for rapid, offline-first development and testing.
+*   **Database**: [Microsoft SQL Server](https://www.microsoft.com/en-us/sql-server).
+All application data, including registrations and blood banks, is stored in a persistent SQL database.
-*   **API Layer**: A RESTful API is defined using Next.js API Routes (`src/app/api`).
-Although the frontend currently interfaces with `sessionStorage`, these API endpoints are built to connect to a persistent database like Microsoft SQL Server.
+*   **API Layer**: A RESTful API is built using Next.js API Routes (`src/app/api`).
+These endpoints serve as the bridge between the frontend application and the SQL Server database.
-    *   **Database Driver**: `mssql` library is included for future integration.
+    *   **Database Driver**: The `mssql` library is used to establish and manage the connection to the SQL Server instance.
-    *   **Connection Logic**: The `src/lib/db.ts` file contains the configuration and connection pool logic for connecting to an SQL Server instance.
+    *   **Connection Logic**: The `src/lib/db.ts` file contains the configuration and a connection pool for efficiently handling database queries.

 ### 2.3 Print Engine